 It is the policy of Clarion University of Pennsylvania that there shall be equal opportunity in all of its educational programs, services, and benefits, and there shall be no discrimination with regard to a student's or prospective student's gender, gender identity, race or color, ethnicity, national origin or ancestry, age, mental or physical disability, religion or creed, genetic information, affectional or sexual orientation, veteran status, or other classifications that are protected under Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and other pertinent state and federal laws and regulations.
-Direct inquiries to the Title IX Coordinator, Clarion University of Pennsylvania, 206 Becht Hall, sfenske@clarion.edu or phone 814-393-2351, or the Director of Social Equity, 210 Carrier Administration Building 16214-1232;

-Email asalsgiver@clarion.edu or phone 814-393-2109.
-Inquiries may also be directed to the Director of the Office for Civil Rights, Department of Education,

-330 Independence Avenue, SW, Washington, DC 20201.
+Direct inquiries to the Title IX Coordinator/Director of Social Equity, 210 Carrier Administration Building 16214-1232; email asalsgiver@clarion.edu or phone 814-393-2109.
+Inquiries may also be directed to the Director of the Office for Civil Rights, Department of Education, 330 Independence Avenue, SW, Washington, DC 20201.